MateusAquino/mouse-cli/README.md

 - **`--use-current-position` or `-p`:** Directly execute the mouse action at the current position.
 - **`--scroll-factor` or `-sf`:** Set the scroll factor for the `scroll` action.

-### Example Commands
+#### Example Commands

 1. Launch the overlay with default settings:
    ```bash
    mouse-cli
    ```

-2. Launch the overlay with custom colors, opacity and font:
+2. Launch the overlay with custom colors, opacity and font family/size:
    ```bash
    mouse-cli -c "#FF00007F" -ac "#00FF007F" -bc "#000000FF" -o 0.6 -s 16 -f "Fira Code"
    ```